tymbalodeon/penn-canvas/README.md

 ### Development

-Code changes can be tested quickly without having to build the app by running commands through `poetry run`:
+Code changes can be tested quickly without having to build the app by running:

-> `poetry run penn-canvas [OPTIONS] COMMAND [ARGS]`

-or via the Makefile alias:

 > `make try args=[ARGS]`

 ### Non-Poetry

 A "requirements.txt" file is also included for non-Poetry installation.
 Instructions for developing without Poetry are not currently available.

+To "freeze" the dependencies to the requirements file via Poetry, run:

+> `make freeze`

 ### Configuration